pdxjohnny/pdxjohnny.github.io/content/posts/clear-containers-on-arch-linux.md

 going to show you how to install and configure the Clear Containers runtime on your Arch Linux host.

-I have created to packages in AUR to assit you in building the packages you need.
+I have created to packages in AUR to assist you in building the packages you need.

 ### qemu-lite package